 Our Pursuit tracker alerted that there were 3 potentially malicious APs:

-- Under the floor, which the WiFi analyser didn’t even register as it only operates on the horizontal plane
+- Under the floor, which the WiFi analyzer didn’t even register as it only operates on the horizontal plane

 - A suspicious unknown person